Less than 75 pence. Less than half what she needs for a decent standard of life.

 That's all Ivorian cocoa farmers like Salimata earn in a day.
 And plummeting world cocoa prices have only made things worse.

 These unfair prices are leaving many families struggling to afford the basics: schooling for their children, medical treatment when they are ill and even access to safe water.

 This isn't right.
 Women like Salimata, often doing the hardest work while enjoying fewer rights than male farmers, deserve a living income.

 At this time it’s crucial the UK government leads the way in making international trade deals work for the poor.
-Please sign our petition to tell the Prime Minister we don't want this exploitation in our chocolate.

 Find out more about women cocoa farmers